codio-templates/hello-codio-c-/.guides/content/Building-the-Demo-c58a.md

 Add the image to the guide using markdown syntax.

-### Try It Button
+### Compile and Run Buttons

 Codio has syntax to add a [custom button](https://codio.com/docs/content/authoring/page-edit/buttons/) to your guide.
-On the previous page, the `TRY IT` button runs the command `python3 python_demo.py` and prints the output to the guide.
+On the previous page, the `COMPILE CODE` button runs the command `g++ -o cpp_demo2 cpp_demo.cpp` and the `RUN CODE` button runs the command `./cpp_demo`.
 The terminal can always be added to a panel if you would rather have students interact with the command line.

 ### Code Visualizer
-Codio has integrate the [Python Tutor](http://pythontutor.com/) into its platform.
+Codio integrates the [Python Tutor](http://pythontutor.com/) into its platform.
 It works with a variety of languages (despite its name).
-To add a code visualizer to your guide, use the following syntax `[Code Visualizer](open_tutor your_file.py)`.
+To add a code visualizer to your guide, use the following syntax `[Code Visualizer](open_tutor your_file.cpp)`.

 ### Code Highlighting
 You can create links that [highlight](https://codio.com/docs/content/authoring/page-edit/inline/) sections of code.
 It is important to note that opening a file with highlighting will retain the highlighting.
-Adding another like to open the same file without highlighting will "remove" the highlighting.
+Adding another link to open the same file without highlighting will "remove" the highlighting.